Banging Toolbox

 But be aware that you give up some power and performance in exchange for portability and a smaller footprint.

-For most DIYers and even professionals, an air compressor with a two, to a six-gallon tank should be sufficient for most jobs.
+For most DIYers and even professionals, an air compressor with a two, to six-gallon tank should be sufficient for most jobs.

-Painters and DIY’ers commonly make use of a portable compressor for their air spray gun and their orbital air sander.
+Painters and DIY’ers commonly make use of a portable compressor for their air spray gun and their orbital air sander

 How does an oil-free air compressor work?